ansilh/kubernetes-the-hardway-virtualbox/README.md

 # kubernetes-the-hardway-virtualbox
-Setup a kubernetes cluster in VirtualBox for learning
+Setup a kubernetes cluster in VirtualBox

 This guide will give an overall idea on how each components works in kubernetes.